Animal echolocation: Mechanism

 Toothed whales emit a focused beam of high-frequency clicks in the direction that their head is pointing.
 Sounds are generated by passing air from the bony nares through the phonic lips.
 These sounds are reflected by the dense concave bone of the cranium and an air sac at its base.
-The focused beam is modulated by a large fatty organ known as the 'melon'.
+The focused beam is modulated by a large fatty organ known as the melon.
 This acts like an acoustic lens because it is composed of lipids of differing densities.
 Most toothed whales use clicks in a series, or click train, for echolocation, while the sperm whale may produce clicks individually.
 Toothed whale whistles do not appear to be used in echolocation.
 Different rates of click production in a click train give rise to the familiar barks, squeals and growls of the bottlenose dolphin.
 A click train with a repetition rate over 600 per second is called a burst pulse.
 In bottlenose dolphins, the auditory brain response resolves individual clicks up to 600 per second, but yields a graded response for higher repetition rates.

-It has been suggested that some smaller toothed whales may have their tooth arrangement suited to aid in echolocation.
-The placement of teeth in the jaw of a bottlenose dolphin, for example, are not symmetrical when seen from a vertical plane, and this asymmetry could possibly be an aid in the dolphin sensing if echoes from its biosonar are coming from one side or the other.
-However, this idea lacks experimental support.
+It has been suggested that the arrangement of the teeth of some smaller toothed whales may be an adaptation for echolocation.
+The teeth of a bottlenose dolphin, for example, are not arranged symmetrically when seen from a vertical plane.
+This asymmetry could possibly be an aid in sensing if echoes from its biosonar are coming from one side or the other; but this has not been tested experimentally.

 Echoes are received using complex fatty structures around the lower jaw as the primary reception path, from where they are transmitted to the middle ear via a continuous fat body.
 Lateral sound may be received through fatty lobes surrounding the ears with a similar density to water.
 Some researchers believe that when they approach the object of interest, they protect themselves against the louder echo by quietening the emitted sound.
 In bats this is known to happen, but here the hearing sensitivity is also reduced close to a target.